microsoft/ml-server-image-similarity/Powershell_Instructions.md

     </div>
     <div class="col-md-6">
         If you have deployed a VM through the
         <a href="{{ site.aka_url }}">Azure AI Gallery</a>, all the steps below have already been performed and your database on that machine has all the resulting tables and stored procedures.
-You can explore this solution in more detail by examining the folders and running Python or stored procedures to re-create the model, or skip to trying out the model in the included [Jupyter notebook](jupyter.html).
+You can explore this solution in more detail by examining the folders and running Python or stored procedures to re-create the model, or skip to trying out the model in the included <a href="jupyter.html">Jupyter notebook</a>.
     </div>
 </div>